Fundraise for PTSD UK

 Online Sponsorship Pages

-We’re registered with several online donation platforms, but the major ones such as Total Giving, Just Giving or Virgin Money Giving will let you setup a page with some information about your challenge, and keep a running total for you too.
+If you’re taking part in a challenge and want to get sponsorship from your friends and family – its really easy!
+We’re registered with several online donation platforms, but the major ones such as Total Giving, or Just Giving will let you setup a page with some information about your challenge, and keep a running total for you too.
 Once your fundraising is over, they’ll send the money to us, and claim Gift Aid on any relevant donations too.

 Sponsorship forms and cash